-The third and final day of racing starts off with a challenging sandy path for approximately 1km.
+The second day of racing starts off with a challenging sandy path for approximately 1km.
 This path gives way to some great single-track, which winds its way through floodplains and along the edge of the Umngazana mangrove swamps.
 The track then leads to a newly opened path (which has been overgrown since the 1980’s) which climbs out of the floodplain to the top of the escarpment, where it joins a district road heading towards Umngazana.
 We use a combination of great singletrack and district road, which crosses the Umngazana river and heads back up over “tower hill” and on towards Mpande.
 Before reaching the main Mpande road, the route switches back and goes through some forest, before joining up with the Brazen Head district road.
 From here, its undulating (but predominantly downhill) single-track and jeep track, along the coast- all the way back to Umngazana estuary.
 At this point there will be a couple of ferries to “ship” you and your bikes across the river and onto the beach.
 There is a 3km beach ride to the finish line- interrupted only by a small section of rock which participants will need to carry their bikes over.
 The tide should be low at the time of racing, so the sand should be pretty firm.
 You will then see the finish at the Umngazi River Mouth, where you can rest your weary legs.
-The race is over, time to go and relax in style!